oicr-gsi/djerba/README.md

 ## Introduction

-Djerba translates workflow outputs and metadata into standard reporting formats.
+Djerba translates cancer bioinformatics workflow outputs and metadata into standard reporting formats.
 Input is metadata and workflow results specified in a JSON config file; output is one or more report files.

 Reporting formats supported by Djerba include:
 - JSON data structure for the [Elba data review server](https://github.com/oicr-gsi/Elba)